 The Company recognizes revenue in accordance with Accounting Standards Codification (ASC) 606, Revenue from Contracts with Customers.
 Accordingly, revenue is recognized in an amount that reflects the consideration to which the Company expects to be entitled in exchange for promised goods or services when it transfers those goods or services to customers.
 Sales are shown net of returns, which have not historically been significant.
 The Company does not generate sales from arrangements with multiple deliverables.
-The Company generally receives purchase orders from customers on an annual basis.
-Typically, such purchase order provide the annual terms, including pricing, related to a particular vehicle model.
+The Company generally receives purchase orders from customers on an annual basis in the ordinary course of business.
+Typically, such purchase orders provide the annual terms, including pricing, related to a particular vehicle model.
 Purchase orders generally do not specify quantities.
-The Company recognizes revenue based on the pricing terms included in our annual purchase orders.
+The Company recognizes revenue based on the pricing terms included in such annual purchase orders.

 As part of certain agreements, entered into in the ordinary course of business, the Company is asked to provide customers with annual price reductions.
 Such amounts are subject to estimate and are accrued as a reduction of revenue as products are shipped to those customers.
-For any shipments of product that may be subject to retroactive price adjustments that are then being negotiated, the Company records revenue based on the Company's best estimate of the amount of consideration to which the entity will be entitled in exchange for transferring the promised goods to the customers.
+For any shipments of product that may be subject to retroactive price adjustments that are then being negotiated, the Company records revenue based on the Company's best estimate of the amount of consideration to which the entity will be entitled in exchange for transferring the promised goods to the customer.
 The Company's best estimate requires significant judgment based on historical results and expected outcomes of ongoing negotiations with customers.
-The Company's approach is to consider these adjustments to the contract price as variable consideration which is estimated based on the related content, the cost of our products and other commercial factors.
-Such pricing accruals are adjusted as they are settled with our customers.
+The Company's approach is to consider these adjustments to the contract price as variable consideration which is estimated based on the then most likely price amount.
+In addition, the Company has ongoing adjustments to our pricing arrangements with customers based on the related content, the cost of Company products and other commercial factors.
+Such pricing accruals are adjusted as they are settled with customers.
 Refer to Note 11, "Revenue", for further information.